amath570aut2015/am570a2015/sphinx/notes.rst

 Lectures
 =============================================================

-Some additional notes and references from lectures, and some videos...
+Some additional notes and references from lectures, and some videos.

+See :ref:`codes` for information on obtaining the notebooks below from GitHub.

 .. _30sep2015: